jqno/equalsverifier/docs/_manual/15-prefab-values.md

 Since EqualsVerifier can now take valid values from these two instances `red` and `blue`, it will not have to ask for prefab values.

+## Special case: ignored fields

+If you use `#withIgnoredFields()`, you might still be asked to provide prefab values.
+This is counter-intuitive, but EqualsVerifier still wants to check that these fields can't cause `NullPointerException`s, and it wants to check that the field indeed doesn't participate in `equals`.
+For that, it needs values.
+Like with other fields, it will try to create them, but if it can't, EqualsVerifier _will_ ask for prefab values for these fields.

 ## Special case: internal invariants

 If your class has an internal invariant, i.e. some condition that must always be true, this might cause a problem for EqualsVerifier.
 For example, if you have a record like this: